 34 C.E.

 After the resurrection, the risen Christ appeared to the Apostle Paul and converted him by direct revelation, not by catechesis from men.
-Immediately thereafter, Paul did not go up to Jerusalem; instead, he went into Arabia and then returned again unto Damascus, preaching the Gospel he had received from Heaven.
+Immediately thereafter, Paul did not go up to Jerusalem; instead, he went into Arabia and then returned to Damascus, preaching the Gospel he had received from Heaven.
 From that heavenly disclosure, Paul began to proclaim Christ’s saving descent and message as the authoritative Gospel of grace—grounding Christian faith in revelation rather than in the Hebrew Bible or its traditions.

 37 C.E.